mwkorver/lambda-gdal_translate/README.md

 # lambda-gdal_translate

-This project allows you to run the [gdal_translate](http://www.gdal.org/gdal_translate.html) utility using the [AWS Lambda](https://aws.amazon.com/lambda/) execution environment.
+This script allows you to run the [gdal_translate](http://www.gdal.org/gdal_translate.html) utility using the [AWS Lambda](https://aws.amazon.com/lambda/) execution environment.
 Generally, it allows you run a batch operation, a single line of which might look like this,

 ```bash